aarondfrancis/flaky/README.md

 ## Accessing the result

-Flaky will return a `Result` class to your for your use.
+Flaky will return a `Result` class for your use.

 ```php
 $result = Flaky::make('my-flaky-code')